How to Report

 How do I report?

-You can report a concern by calling 970-491-1350 or by filling out the online referral form.
+Please fill out the online report form.
+If you feel that additional information is necessary, please call 970-497-1350.
 The phone is staffed during regular business hours (M-F 8AM-5PM) and messages are regularly checked.
-While you may submit this form anonymously, we strongly encourage you to leave your name.
-This allows us to follow up with you if some of the information is unclear or we need more information.
-If you believe that someone is an imminent danger to themselves or others, call 911 instead.
-Once you make a report, Tell Someone staff will discreetly connect the person you are concerned about with specialized help through resources across campus and the community.
-They may also follow up with you to ask clarifying questions, or to make sure you feel safe once action is in motion.
+While you may submit this form anonymously, we strongly encourage providing names of all parties associated with the case.
+This allows us to follow up to gather collaborative information and make appropriate referrals.
+Once you make a report, Tell Someone staff will discreetly connect the person of concern with specialized help through resources across campus and the community.
+They may also follow up with the reporting party to ask clarifying questions, give recommendations for how to proceed.

 What happens after I report?

-When a Tell Someone referral is submitted, a trained staff member reviews the referral and checks Colorado State University records and systems to develop a response.
-Tell Someone staff may follow up with you to gather additional information.
-Tell Someone staff then make a referral to the appropriate CSU resource for an outreach to provide support.
-We:
+When a Tell Someone report is submitted, a trained staff member reviews the referral and checks Colorado State University records and systems to develop a specific and individualized response.
+Tell Someone staff then make referrals to appropriate CSU resource for an outreach to provide support.

-- Connect students and employees who may be having a difficult time with supportive resources
+- Connect students and employees with supportive resources

 - Assess and respond to individuals who may present a threat to themselves or others.
 This assessment does not replace a police response, but works in tandem with it